-Ambitious aims require a strong ethosLove • Care • Excellence, as lived out by our amazing staff on a daily basis, is a key success factor in achieving our overarching aim of shaping your child’s future.
+Ambitious aims require a strong ethosLove • Care • Excellence, as lived out by our amazing staff on a daily basis, is uniquely appropriate for young children and a key success factor in achieving our overarching aim of shaping their future.

 The whole child

 We fully embrace the development of ‘the whole child’ and aim to equip every one of our pupils with: